 [Section 248 inserted by No. 42 of 2004 s.
 130.]

-249. Commissioner hearing to be held in public
+249. Commissioner’s hearings to be generally in public

 (1) Unless otherwise provided under this Act, hearings of the Commissioner are to be held in public.

 (2) On the application of a party or on its own initiative the Commissioner may, in the circumstances described in subsection (3), order that a hearing or any part of it be held in private.